Damnation

-Damnation (from Latin damnatio) is the concept of divine punishment after death for sins that were committed, or in some cases, good actions not done, on Earth.
+Damnation (from Latin damnatio) is the concept of divine punishment after death for sins, or good actions not done, on Earth.

 In Ancient Egyptian religious tradition, it was believed that citizens would recite the 42 negative confessions of Maat as their heart was weighed against the feather of truth.
 If the citizen's heart was heavier than the feather, it was said that it would be devoured by Ammit.

-Zoroastrianism developed an eschatological concept of a Last Judgment called Frashokereti where the dead will be raised and the righteous wade through a river of milk while the wicked will be burned in a river of molten metal.
+Zoroastrianism developed an eschatological concept of a Last Judgment called Frashokereti where the dead will be raised and the righteous wade through a river of milk while the wicked will be burned in a river of molten metal and fire.

 Abrahamic religions such as Christianity have similar concepts of humans facing judgement after death to determine if they will spend eternity in heaven or not.
 A damned human "in damnation" is said to be either in oblivion, or living in a state wherein they are divorced from Heaven and/or in a state of disgrace from God's favor.

 Following the religious meaning, the words damn and goddamn are a common form of religious profanity, in modern times often semantically weakened to the status of interjections.

 Etymology

 Classical Latin damnum means "damage, cost, expense; penalty, fine", ultimately from a PIE root *dap-.
 The verb damnare in Roman law acquired a legal meaning of "to pronounce judgement upon".

 The word entered Middle English usage from Old French in the early 14th century.

 The secular meaning survives in English "to condemn" (in a court of law), or "damning criticism".
 The noun damnation itself is mostly reserved for the religious sense in Modern English, while condemnation remains common in secular usage.

-During the 18th century and until about 1930, the use of damn as an expletive was considered a severe profanity and was mostly avoided in print.
+From the 18th century to 1930, the use of damn as an expletive was considered a severe profanity and was mostly avoided in print.
 The expression "not worth a damn" was recorded in 1802.
 The use of damn as an adjective, short for damned, was recorded in 1775.
 Damn Yankee (a Southern US term for "Northerner") dates back to 1812.